If you wish to take time off from the course you're currently enrolled in, you may be able to apply for a Leave of Absence.

 How do I cancel an application for Leave of Absence?

-Complete the Leave of Absence supplementary application and declaration form to cancel your application.
+If your leave has been approved and you now wish to cancel it, please complete the Leave of Absence supplementary application and declaration form to return to your studies.

 What do I need to do while I’m on leave and before I return?